 Narratives of persecution today are ubiquitous.
 Ethnic and racial minorities, females, LGBT, the 99% and so on are supposedly persecuted mercilessly today, even when they are prosperous and middle class.
 These groups are assumed to be the modern equivalent of the European Jews during the Holocaust.
 As a result, anyone who opposes illegal immigration is by definition a racist, and anyone who opposes gay marriage is a Nazi.
 Since protesting the Nazis during their reign by any means including violence was justified, today’s SJWs (Social Justice Warriors) feel justified in using any means for protesting today’s supposed Nazis.
-Ironically, Jews do not enjoy any protection by SJWs, simply because they are more powerful than the Palestinians, despite the fact that they have helped the Palestinians more than any Arab country, and despite the fact that they are a tiny country surrounded by larger and more numerous hostile neighbors.
+Ironically, Jews do not enjoy any protection by SJWs, simply because they are more powerful than the Palestinians, despite the fact that they have helped the Palestinians more than any Arab country (not to mention the PLO and Hamas), and despite the fact that they are a tiny country surrounded by larger and more numerous hostile neighbors.

 Here is a defense of violence and the violation of basic human rights from a liberal journalist: